-In February 2018, the FASB issued guidance that gives entities the option to reclassify to retained earnings the tax effects related to items in accumulated other comprehensive income (AOCI) that were previously stranded within AOCI as a result of applying the 2017 Tax Act.
+In February 2018, the FASB issued guidance that gives entities the option to reclassify to retained earnings the tax effects related to items in accumulated other comprehensive income (AOCI) that were previously stranded within AOCI as a result of applying the Tax Cuts and Jobs Act (2017 Tax Act).
 An entity that elects to reclassify these amounts must reclassify stranded tax effects related to the change in federal tax rate for all items accounted for within AOCI.
-Entities can also elect to reclassify other stranded tax effects that relate to the 2017 Tax Act but do not directly relate to the change in federal rate.
+Entities can also elect to reclassify other stranded tax effects that relate to the 2017 Tax Act but do not directly relate to the change in federal tax rate.
 Tax effects that are stranded in AOCI for other reasons may not be reclassified.
 These amendments should be applied either in the period of adoption as a cumulative adjustment to the opening balance of retained earnings or retrospectively to each period in which the effect of the 2017 Tax Act is recognized.
 This guidance is effective for entities with fiscal years beginning after December 15, 2018.
-Early adoption is permitted.
-The company is in the process of evaluating the impact of this guidance on the consolidated financial statements.
+The company early adopted this guidance as of January 1, 2018, resulting in an adjustment of \$3.8 million to reduce beginning retained earnings and increase AOCI.
+Tax effects from previously stranded items are released from AOCI when the entire portfolio of similar items is liquidated.